 Responsibilities of Trustees

-“trustees must act in the best interests of the beneficiaries and in accordance with the terms of the trust.” – Trusts and Trustees Act 2017
+Trustees owe a duty to act in the best interests of the beneficiaries and in accordance with the terms of the trust deed.
+They must not profit personally from their position, must avoid conflicts of interest, and must treat beneficiaries fairly and impartially.

 Selecting Compatible Trustees